 An FTA has been in place between Mexico and Chile since 1999.
 This agreement comprehensively covers a wide range of sectors and markets.
 Both Chile and Mexico share a similar economic vision.
 Both nations are open to international markets and both are integrated with others economic alliances.
 The agreement has increased trade between the two countries by 193% since 1999, helping Chile to become Mexico’s third-largest trading partner and second-largest supplier of goods.

-Latin America and Pacific Trade Agreements
+Chile’s free trade agreements in Latin America and the Pacific

 In 1998, Chile signed an agreement to create several bilateral free trade agreements with various Central American countries, including Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.